alexismhill3/gfp_deoptimization_burden/simulation/README.md

 This folder contains all notebooks, python scripts, and software dependencies that were used to run simulations in Roots et al 2024:

 - `*.ipynb` Creates config files and generates batch scripts for a set of simulations.
-- `scripts` Sets up and executes a single Pinetree simulation with tRNA dyanmics.
+- `scripts` Sets up and executes a single Pinetree simulation with tRNA dynamics.
-- `trnasimtools` Mini python package with common functions for running tRNA dyanmics simulations with Pinetree.
+- `trnasimtools` Mini python package with common functions for running tRNA dynamics simulations with Pinetree.
-- `pinetree-dyanmic-trnas` Modified version of [Pinetree](https://github.com/clauswilke/pinetree) with dynamic tRNA charging.
+- `pinetree-dynamic-trnas` Modified version of [Pinetree](https://github.com/clauswilke/pinetree) with dynamic tRNA charging.

 Raw simulation outputs are too big to host on github but can be provided upon request.
 To re-make the manuscript figures from processed/checkpoint data (*.csv) just run the R notebooks `plotting/modeling_figures.Rmd` and `plotting/modeling_supplement.Rmd`.
 It is also possible to re-run some or all of the simulations from scratch.
 Note that this will probably require an HPC environment (it took us 2-5 days to finish each batch of simulations running continuously on a 50 CPU machine):